flant/addon-operator/examples/201-sysctl-tuner-values/README.md

 ...
 ```

-You can enable this module by editing cm/addon-operator:
+You can enable this module again by editing cm/addon-operator:

 ```
 kubectl -n example-sysctl-tuner edit cm/addon-operator